vimalathithan17/quantum-classification-train/ARCHITECTURE.md

 python create_master_label_encoder.py

 # 2. Tune for all modalities with LightGBM (default)
-for dtype in CNV Prot Meth GeneExp miRNA SNV; do
+for dtype in CNV Prot Meth GeneExpr miRNA SNV; do
     python tune_models.py \
         --datatype $dtype \
         --approach 2 \